nikhiltri/nikhiltri.github.io/_posts/2004-07-05-brahmin-samaj-convention.md

 ---
 This weekend was loooooooong.
 It was sweet.

 Friday I left work a little early and went to the Cubs/Sox game.
 Saw the first win as they went on to SWEEP the Sox for the home series.
 Hell yea.
-Then later that night I was gonna meet up a friend at a bar with my cous, but there ended up being this huge Indian party there.
+Then later that night I was gonna meet up a friend at a bar with my cous Pratik Trivedi, but there ended up being this huge Indian party there.
 Long ass line to get in for a $20 cover, and she was saying the bar was PACKED and it sucked.
 Laaaaaame, so we ended up just going to IHOP.
 Lol.

 Saturday and Sunday was the Brahmin Samaj convention.
 That was pretty cool.
 These things are weird because the Brahmin Samaj as an organization should be (in my humble opinion) all about talking about and having discourses on Brahminism and Hinduism and religion in general.
 What God is, and what it means to be a religious person.
 So at a convention when Brahmins from all over the country come together, do they capitalize on the combined resources a big group like that brings?
 Do they talk at all about religious issues in our world today?
 Like religious violence, or issues for people of religious minorities, like hate crimes and how views towards religious minorities have changed since 9/11, both positively and negatively?
 Nope, primarily its a matrimonial meet-fest.
 In the city that held the first parliament of world religions, all we can do as a religious organization is worry about marrying off our children.
 That’s kind of irritating.